edgedb/easy-edgedb/README.md

 We continue to read the story as we think about the database we need to store the information.
 The important information is in bold:

 >Jonathan Harker has found a hotel in **Bistritz**, called the **Golden Krone Hotel**.
 He gets a welcome letter there from Dracula, who is waiting in his **castle**.
 Jonathan Harker will have to take a **horse-driven carriage** to get there tomorrow.
 We also see that Jonathan Harker is from **London**.
 The innkeeper at the Golden Krone Hotel seems very afraid of Dracula.
 He doesn't want Jonathan to leave and says it will be dangerous, but Jonathan doesn't listen.
 An old lady gives Jonathan a golden crucifix and says it will protect him.
 Jonathan is embarrassed, and takes it to be polite.
-He doesn't know how much it will help him later.
+Jonathan has no idea how much it will help him later.

 Now we are starting to see some detail about the city.
-Right away we see that we could add another property to `City`, and we will call it `important_places`.
+Reading the story, we see that we could add another property to `City`, and we will call it `important_places`.
+That's where places like the **Golden Krone Hotel** could go.
 We're not sure if the places will be their own types yet, so we'll just make it an array of strings: `property important_places -> array<str>;` We can put the names of important places in there and maybe develop it more later.
 It will now look like this:

 ```
 type City {